-Today, most people are practical and based on recent studies, more and more people are opting to move in with their partners rather than plan a wedding and be together.
-Some couples who actually decide to move in together don’t even consider getting married just yet.
+Today, most people are practical, and more and more people are opting to move in with their partners rather than plan a wedding and be together.
+Some couples who decide to move in together don’t even consider getting married yet.

 Here are some of the reasons why couples move in together: